 Make sure that it’s easy for your visitors to perform the action that you want them to when visiting your website.

-By providing direct and straightforward calls to action (CTA), you make it easy to call you directly or complete an estimate form.
+By providing straightforward calls to action (CTA), you make it easy to call you directly or complete an estimate form.

 Your CTA is so important, we’ve created an article explaining their importance.
 Read how to create a compelling call to action.